 The last point he touches upon is death.
 Through his experiences he feels less afraid, less scared of there being nothing, of not being an ‘I’.
 This, of course, also links back to the research being done with psilocybin and cancer.

-Chapter 5 – The Neuroscience: Your Brain on PsychedelicsThis chapter explores the neuroscience behind the psychedelics.
+Chapter 5 – The Neuroscience: Your Brain on PsychedelicsThis chapter explores the neuroscience behind psychedelics.
 Pollan observes that psilocybin, LSD, and DMT all are tryptamines – just like serotonin (a neurotransmitter).
-They all have a strong affinity for 5-HT2a.
+They all have a strong affinity for the serotonin (5-HT)2a receptor.
 Because of the potency of LSD (being more ‘sticky’ than serotonin itself), research was started that lead to the SSRI antidepressants.

 Research with psychedelics is also shedding new light on how consciousness itself works.
-Neuroimaging (whilst under psychedelics) can highlight in what way the brain processes information.
-Many of the characters we’ve met before are helping with this research (David Nutt, Robin Carhart-Harris, and also Amanda Feilding).
+Neuroimaging (whilst under the influence of psychedelics) can highlight in what way the brain processes information.
+Many of the characters we’ve met before are leading this research (David Nutt, Robin Carhart-Harris, and also Amanda Feilding).

 “[Carhart-Harris] would use psychedelic drugs and modern brain-imaging technologies to build a foundation of hard science beneath the edifice of psychanalysis.”